dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Running code from this repository

-Running the code in this  requires that the Udacity CarND Term1 Starter Kit be properly installed.
+Running the code in this repository requires that the Udacity CarND Term1 Starter Kit to be properly installed.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-Once the starter kit is installed and activated, you may:
+Once the starter kit is installed and activated, you may run:

 ```sh
 jupyter notebook Traffic_Sign_Classifier.ipynb